 Everyone knows that airbags save lives.
 At least they should.
 Japanese firm Takata found themselves at the centre of unprecedented recall of their airbags when they were discovered to be ticking time bombs.
 Takata were giants of the automotive safety companies in the industry with one in five cars fitted with their airbags but as they say the bigger they are the harder they fall.
 Fundamental problems with the design of the airbags resulted in the largest ever recall of automobiles (at least 100 million cars worldwide) and is believed to be behind seventeen fatalities and more than a hundred injuries.

-Takata’s airbags were powered by volatile Ammonium nitrate which is pretty unstable and can explode violently.
+Takata’s airbags were powered by volatile Ammonium nitrate which is pretty unstable and can explode violently, click here to read more to learn more about what to do in such instances.
 The company discovered back in 2004 that if a car fitted with their airbags were in a collision or even just got too warm the airbag could deploy with such force that it might seriously injure or even kill the occupants.
 If that wasn’t bad enough the airbags would also spray motorists with jagged shards of metal.

 It later came to light that Takata had known about the lethal airbags for nine whole years before finally raising the alarm.
 Takata later admitted to a US court that when they were alerted to the issue they immediately began conducting secret out of hours tests.
 But instead of attempting to fix the problem executives ordered its engineers to destroy the data and dispose of all evidence.
 It wasn’t until 2013 that recalls of Takata made products were carried out.
 They say what goes around comes around though and Takata have recently filed for bankruptcy, swamped by billions of dollars worth of compensation claims.

 If you have been injured or made ill by a defective product it is important to get the right legal advice.
 Call us today on 0191 284 0363 to speak to an expert and get the compensation you deserve.